jhoelzel/docker-azure_cli-mongodb_tools/README.md

 ## components

+Github Actions:

 - ..github/workflows/docker-publish.yml is the github action that will build and publish a new docker image through the makefile and using the latest tag
 - ..github/workflows/versionbump.yml is the github action that will retrieve the latest tag from the repository, remove the "v" prefix, increase the version by a patch number and create a new tag.

+Application:

 - ./Dockerfile/Dockerfile defines our Docker container
 - ./makefile gives us different options to build tag and push our container

+Misc:

 - ./renovate.json defines the behavior of <https://github.com/renovatebot/renovate>

 ## Notes

-## changes to master should be done in pull requests
+### changes to master should be done in pull requests

 This template will deploy a new version on every master push and can therefore create a lot of tagged versions you might not need.
 To prevent this, changes should only be merged into master through a pull request.

-## branch protections
+### branch protections

 This repository is using a branch protection for master, so only pull request can be deployed.
 This is a default repository setting but should be activated, to minimize unneeded version bumps, as well as docker images.